 Regular weekly activities may include visits within the community, life skills including cooking where the students prepare their own meals, craft activities, swimming and learning how to use free time positively and safely.

-Maples has a team of 14 staff consisting of a Senior Residential Care Officer, a Lead Residential Care Officer and twelve Residential Care Officers.
+Maples has a team of 11 staff consisting of a Senior Residential Care Officer and ten Residential Care Officers.

 Each day there are at least two Residential Care Officers working in the morning and evening.
 There are always two waking night staff.